Martin Wells Knapp: End of life

-By early 1901 the physically overextended Knapp caught a typhoid fever.
+By early 1901 the physically overextended Knapp caught typhoid fever.
 His ministry continued even on his sickbed as he inquired of the nurses if they were on their way to heaven.
 He died in Cincinnati on December 7, 1901, at the age of 48, leaving behind him various thriving institutions, each in its own way perpetuating his influence and his message.
-He was buried in Spring Grove Cemetery, Cincinnati, Ohio.
+He was buried in Spring Grove Cemetery in Cincinnati.

 Works

-Knapp was a prolific author of books, pamphlets and hymns; his works include:
+Knapp was a prolific author of books, pamphlets, and hymns; his works include: